 Occasionally we receive e-mails asking if the stories in this "Tale" are true.
-Sadly they all are, and similar stories continue into 2010.
+Sadly they all are, and similar stories continue today.

 1945: Child 1 - Dennis O'Neil

 Dennis O'Neil died on January 9th 1945, aged 13.
 Dr A J Rhodes, the pathologist at the Royal Salop Infirmary, Shropshire, reported the boy was undernourished, thin, wasted and well below normal weight.
 He had septic ulcers on his feet and his legs were severely chapped.
 He had died from cardiac failure after being struck on the back with a stick, and struck violent blows on the chest.
 Photographs of his body showed he had been subjected to the most cruel and sadistic treatment.

 Dennis's food, according to his younger brother, who survived, was usually three pieces of bread and butter, and tea.
 The brothers used to creep to the pantry to find food, but were usually discovered and then beaten unmercifully, getting as many as 100 "stripes" in a day.
 Dennis was so hungry he used to crawl to the nearby cattle and suck at their udders.
 There had hardly been a single night when they had not been thrashed in a long time.